top of page

 • For Weightlifting: Stable shoes designed for lifting are most appropriate, especially when combined with a custom form orthotic.
 This provides a solid base and ensures your foot position is optimal for producing the force you need to lift.
 Wearing soft, cushioned runners can destabilise your foot and lead to strain.

 • For High-Impact Cardio: Activities like running or jumping require shoes with adequate shock absorption to reduce stress on the feet.
-As well as cushioning, features such as the amount of arch support are important to ensure your foot is controlled and stable.
+Without the right support, you may notice top of foot pain after exercise or arch of foot pain when exercising – both common signs that your footwear is not doing its job.
+As well as cushioning, the level of arch support is important to ensure your foot is controlled and stable.

 2. Overtraining and Overuse

-Going too hard, too fast can overwhelm the structures in your feet.
-Overtraining is common in gym-goers who increase their intensity or frequency without allowing proper recovery.
-This can lead to overuse injuries such as:
+Going too hard, too fast, can overwhelm the structures in your feet.
+Sore feet from running or repetitive gym training are one of the most common signs of overuse.
+Overtraining is common in gym-goers who increase their intensity or frequency without allowing proper recovery and can lead to plantar fasciitis, Achilles tendinitis, shin splints, and stress fractures.

 • Plantar Fasciitis: Pain in the heel or arch caused by inflammation of the plantar fascia ligament.